microsoft/DirectXTK/Readme.txt

 Windows 8.x Win32 desktop applications, Windows 7 Service Pack 1 applications,
 and Windows Vista Service Pack 2 Direct3D 11.0 applications.

 This code is designed to build with Visual Studio 2015 Update 3 or Visual Studio 2017.
-It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) -or- VS 2017 (15.8 update) with the Windows 10 April 2018 Update SDK (17134).
+It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) -or- VS 2017 (15.9 update) with the Windows 10 October 2018 Update SDK (17763).

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?"